 In my mind, there is no difference between an internal customer and an external customer.
 As such, there should be no difference in the importance of the commitments you make to internal customers than there is to external customers.
-If your service is designed to provide capabilities to an internal customer, you have commitments to that customer just as important as if the customer was external.
+If your service is designed to provide capabilities to an internal customer, you have commitments to that customer just as important as if the customer were external.

-Calling internal commitments “Objectives” while external commitments are “Agreements” reinforces the mindset that “these are less important”.
+Calling internal commitments “objectives” while external commitments are “agreements” reinforces the mindset that “these are less important.”
 An objective is a goal.
 An agreement is a requirement.

-Therefore, you should use the same terminology for describing your performance agreements internally, as you do externally.
+Therefore, you should use the same terminology for describing your performance agreements internally as you do externally.

-Because, after all, your internal customers are providing capabilities that, ultimately, eventually, do impact real, external customers.
+Because, after all, your internal customers are providing capabilities that, ultimately, do eventually impact real, external customers.
 Internal customers are no less important than external customers.
 The commitments one service makes to another service within a company are just as critical as the overall application’s commitments are to its customers.
 How can a service meet its commitments to external customers if the services it depends on are not meeting their internal commitments?

 The answer, of course, is it can’t.
 Failed internal commitments turn into failed external commitments.
 Failed internal SLAs turn into failed external SLAs.